omque/riverSpider-PowerShell/README.md

 ## Installation
 1. Install the necessary prerequisite software following the default installation settings.
 2. Download riverSpider - PowerShell and unzip to your preferred directory.
+You can download a ZIP file from the drop-down menu at the top of this repo.
 3. Download riverSpider (the Bash version) and copy the following files to your riverSpider-PowerShell directory:

     1. `alu.circ`